mixka1/Rust-Basic-Learning-Projects/README.md

 # Rust-Basic-Learning-Projects
-A series of projects written in Rust to gain better comprehension with the language and to refer back to.
+A series of projects and notes written in Rust to gain better comprehension with the language and to refer back to.